Climate Change Risk Mitigation

 “This approach brings ownership and sustainability to each project,” said Tokoi.

 Each site costs between $3,500 and $4,000 (U.S. dollars) for construction materials.
 The Foundation has the capacity to build 10 springs per year; however, the current budget only allows for two or three per year.
-“We would love to expand our ability as funding allows,” said Mwangi, “and we are always looking for donors willing to support our work in Kenya.”
+“We would love to expand our ability as funding allows,” said Tokoi, “and we are always looking for donors willing to support our work in Kenya.”

 The six springs already installed have provided clean water to families, schools, churches, hospitals, and shopping centers.
 With access to fresh water, the Foundation is reporting less disturbance in the wetlands and a higher percentage of crane habitat for breeding.
 The partnership has other community benefits as well – including less crane poisoning reported, community members caring for crane nesting sites, and overall improved tolerance to cranes throughout Nandi County.